-VoIP hacking is a type of attack that a person uses to infiltrate your business phone system.
-They can listen in on calls, rack up expensive bills, and steal sensitive information–both about your business and your customers.
+VoIP hacking is a type of security attack in which hackers infiltrate your business phone system.
+They can listen in on calls, rack up expensive bills, and steal sensitive information – both about your business and your customers.

-Hacks usually happen when one of your employees accidentally gives information to a scammer.
-These types of social engineering scams account for 97% of all malware attacks.
+VoIP hacks most often happen when one of your employees accidentally gives information to a scammer.
+This type of scam is called “social engineering” and accounts for 97% of all malware attacks.

-Hackers target people working in customer service and in the Network Operations Center (NOC), acting as someone else.
-Staff can unknowingly give unauthorized access to the hacker, and they take control of your VoIP phone system.
+Hackers target people working in customer service and in the Network Operations Center (NOC), by calling and acting as someone else – such as a vendor or customer.
+Make no mistake, these cybercriminals are talented actors.
+Staff can unknowingly give unauthorized access to the authentic-sounding hacker, who then takes control of your VoIP phone system.

-Access to your business’ phone system can launch other attacks.
-For example, a VoIP hack could access the information to charge your credit card, impersonate your business, and access private customer information.
+And gaining access to your business’ phone system can launch other attacks.
+For example, a VoIP hacker could access the information to charge your credit card, impersonate your business, and acquire private customer data.

-It’s important to stay current on the ways business phone systems are compromised and review the steps you and your provider can take to secure communications.
+This is why it’s crucial to stay current on the ways business phone systems are compromised and review the steps you and your provider can take to secure communications.
+(More on this below.)

 1. Unauthorized use